D.T. Suzuki Museum (Suzuki Daisetz Kan) 鈴木大拙館

 The D.T.
 Suzuki Museum is more than just an exhibition space

 Located near Kanazawa's Kenrokuen Cultural Zone, the D.T.
 Suzuki Museum was constructed to showcase the life and work of Daisetz Teitaro Suzuki (1870 – 1966), who was born in the city.
-A Buddhist philosopher of Zen Buddhism, Suzuki wrote over 100 books on Zen Buddhism in English and played a major role in the spread of Zen and Shin Buddhism in the Western world.
+A Buddhist philosopher of Zen Buddhism, Suzuki wrote over 100 books and played a major role in the spread of Zen and Shin Buddhism in the Western world.
 He also translated numerous texts in Chinese, Japanese and Sanskrit into English, making them accessible to Western audiences.

 - Simple and elegant architecture by Yoshio Taniguchi